Ask a Question

 Pregunta: Who paid for the final major battle of the Revolutionary War at Yorktown in 1781?

-Respuesta: The final major battle of the American Revolutionary War was paid for by a collection of silver and gold from the Spanish and Hispanic American people in Havana, Cuba.
+Respuesta: The final major battle of the American Revolutionary War was paid for by a collection of silver and gold from the Spanish and Latinx people in Havana, Cuba.
 The silver was mined by Mexicans and Bolivians and the gold was mined by Peruvians.

 Do you have a question that you’d like to ask?
 Do you need some help with your homework on the American Revolutionary War?
 Please send us your question.